The City of God (1-10)

 Professor of Theology and Director of the Institute for Church Life, University of Notre Dame

 “This lucid translation of Augustine’s complicated Latin text, complemented by an expert introduction and helpful notes, is a remarkable achievement indeed.
-A new jewel in the crown of the meantime famous and worldwide highly appreciated series!”
+A new jewel in the crown of an already famous series that is highly appreciated worldwide.”

 Johannes van Oort,